orhun/tuitar/README.md

 Current features include:

-- Real-time pitch visualization: can be used for tuning.
+- **Real-time pitch visualization**: can be used for tuning.
-- Waveform and frequency display: see the sound as it moves.
+- **Waveform/frequency/gain display**: see the sound as it moves.
-- Fretboard visualization: get instant feedback on detected notes, mapped to the guitar neck.
+- **Fretboard visualization**: get instant feedback on detected notes, mapped to the guitar neck.

 Also runs standalone on ESP32 hardware.